zateutsch/pwa-workshop-student/workshop/1-create-pwa.md

 ## Push the solution to GitHub

-Remember that Git repository we created in the last step?
+Remember that Git repository you created in the last step?
 Let's now push our solution to it using the following command from your project directory:

 ```bash
 git remote remove origin